URL Handler

 Examples

-The following lines are examples of a URL Handler:
+The following are examples of URL handlers:

 scaleft://app.scaleft.com/t/okta-demo-only/a/ubuntu-target/ssh